wmeikle33/Financial-Data-Management-Program/README.md

 # FinMerge (Sample / Redacted)

+During my time at SEMILeds, Finance received separate Excel exports for AP, AR, and inventory from different systems.
+Manually combining them was slow and error-prone.
+FinMerge automates merging these files into one unified dataset keyed by account & currency.

 Public, redaction‑safe sample of a company tool that **combines multiple Excel/CSV files with financial data** into a unified output.
 This repo demonstrates sample code — while keeping your **proprietary connectors and rules private**.